 2. Trius Winery & Restaurant

 Trius Winery has been crafting VQA-certified wines for more than 30 years and continues to be a must-visit winery in Niagara-on-the-Lake.
 The winery and restaurant are open every day throughout the year.
-Tours and events are also offered, including a class on the art of blending your own Trius Red.
+Additionally, tours and events are offered, including a class on the art of blending your own Trius Red.

 3. Two Sisters Vineyards